Apple CarPlay Not Working? 7 Possible Fixes

 8. Airplane mode can interfere with your CarPlay connection, so ensure your iPhone isn’t in airplane mode.

-If you’ve performed all these checks and CarPlay still won’t work, try the fixes below to see if it solves the problem and gets CarPlay going again.
+If you’ve performed all these checks and CarPlay still won’t work, try the fixes below to see if they solve the problem and get CarPlay going again.

-You can connect to your CarPlay stereo using a USB cable or wireless connection.
-Verify that the USB cable fits correctly in your car and iPhone’s USB ports for wired connections.
+You can connect to your CarPlay stereo using a USB cable or Bluetooth.
+If you’re using a cable, ensure it fits correctly in your car and iPhone’s USB ports.
+Maintaining a secure wired CarPlay connection is crucial for seamless functionality.
 Likewise, ensure the cable isn’t damaged or broken.
-Try a different cable if you have one.
+Try a different cable if you have a spare one.
+Additionally, check your iPhone and car USB ports for dirt or debris and clean them with a soft and lint-free cloth.
+See Apple’s official tutorial on cleaning Apple products for detailed guidelines.

 1. Open the Settings app, tap Wi-Fi, and toggle its switch to on/green.

-2. Return to the Settings menu, tap Bluetooth, and ensure it is toggled on.
+2. Return to the Settings menu, tap Bluetooth, and ensure it’s also toggled on.

 Apple CarPlay Not Working?
 7 Possible Fixes image 4